Jerry Sadler

 Gerald Anthony Sadler (September 8, 1907 - February 25, 1982) was a Democratic politician from the U.S. state of Texas.
 He was a member of the Texas House of Representatives from 1955 to 1961, the Texas Railroad Commission from 1939 to 1943, and the Commissioner of the General Land Office from 1961 to 1971.

-With his proclivity for fist fighting, folksy turns of phrase and snuff sniffing, Sadler ranks among the state's most colorful politicians.

 Early years

 Sadler was born to Maybelle and Claude Sadler in Kirbyville, near Palestine, in Anderson County, Texas.
 His great-grandfather William Turner Sadler, fought at the Battle of San Jacinto and served in the House of Representatives of the Ninth Congress of the Republic of Texas and, after annexation to the U.S., was reelected to the First and Second state legislatures.

 Frequently in trouble in school and at home, Sadler left Kirbyville for Houston at age 14.
 He landed a job there as the youngest bellboy at the Rice Hotel.
 He attended Stephen F. Austin College and Jefferson University, from which he received a law degree.

 According to his autobiography, Politics, Fat Cats and Honey-Money Boys: The Mem-Wars of Jerry Sadler, he then worked briefly as a youth minister in Port Arthur, as an undercover FBI agent in the Valley, and became the state's youngest millionaire in the East Texas oilfields.
 In the book, he also claims to have practiced law in Longview after a short period of study with Clarence Darrow in Chicago.

 He served in the United States Army 12th Cavalry from 1927 to 1929 at Fort Brown in Brownsville in Cameron County, Texas.